How to write clear English for your diverse audiences

 ⯈ Keep the WHO & the WHAT close

-Following from the above point, you also should try to keep that WHO and the WHAT close to each other in the sentence.
+Following from the above point, try to keep the WHO and the WHAT close to each other in the sentence.
 It will help readers from getting lost.

 Compare the following two: